Kathryn Ruemmler

-Kathryn H. Ruemmler (born April 19, 1971) is an attorney who was principal deputy White House counsel and then White House Counsel to President Barack Obama.
-Previously a partner at Latham and Watkins co-chairing its white-collar defense group, Ruemmler joined Goldman Sachs in 2020 as a Partner and Global Head of Regulatory Affairs.
-In 2021, she was promoted to Chief Legal Officer and General Counsel.
+Kathryn H. Ruemmler (born April 19, 1971) is an American attorney who was principal deputy White House counsel and then White House Counsel to President Barack Obama.
+Previously a partner at Latham and Watkins co-chairing its white-collar defense group, Ruemmler joined Goldman Sachs in 2020 and was Chief Legal Officer and General Counsel.
+She announced her resignation from this position in February 2026, effective at the end of June, over her links to child sex offender Jeffrey Epstein.

 Early life and education

+Her parents moved to Richland, Washington in 1969, and she was born there in 1971.
+Her father was a computer engineer, working in the Hanford area, and her mother worked at Battelle, a research laboratory.
+Both parents worked in "nuclear issues ... all government contract and classified".
+Her father died in 2012, after which her mother moved to Scottsdale, Arizona.

-A graduate of Richland High School in Richland, Washington, Ruemmler received a Bachelor of Arts in English from the University of Washington, and earned her Juris Doctor from Georgetown University Law Center.
-She also was editor-in-chief of the Georgetown Law Journal.
+A graduate of Richland High School in Richland, Ruemmler earned a bachelor's degree in English from the University of Washington, and a juris doctor from Georgetown University Law Center.
+She was editor-in-chief of the Georgetown Law Journal.